coltonlloyd/OptAux/README.md

 ### Duplications
-Read coverages are plotted using the alignment files produced from breseq (not provided for now).
-They coverage of each base pair, however, is included as a compressed dictionary and must first be unpacked by running `python unpack_read_coverage_dict`
+Read coverages are plotted using the alignment files produced from breseq (Not provided due to filesize limits on github.
+They can be obtained by contacting cjlloyd@ucsd.edu for access to the alignment files or accessing the raw reads hosted on the Sequence Read Archive under accession no. SRP161177).

 Running `python output_duplications.py` will:

 1. Check if `[optaux]/scripts_figures_and_tables/duplications/[pair_name]_coverage_dict.json`
 exists.
-If not it will get this dictionary using the bam files output from breseq.
+If not it will produce this dictionary using the bam files output from breseq.

 2. Find the genes with >80% of their base pairs above the 1.25x fit mean cutoff.
 These are compiled and output in